 The global food system connects our environment, society, and economy.
 Yet, around the world, public and private sector experts have warned that it’s unsustainable.

 From the food crisis to the evolution of sustainable agriculture, we believe the most promising avenue to identify and scale solutions lies in building powerful cross-sector partnerships between the public and private sectors.
+Although these pursuits often intersect, it is the latter we discuss with more depth in these published Insights.

 Why We Need Cross-Sector Partnerships for Food Security and Sustainable Agriculture

-When we think about our global food system, the grand challenge is that we need innovative solutions, to unique localized challenges, scaled immediately, that, together, transform a system.
+When we think about our global food system, the grand challenge is that we need innovative solutions to unique localized challenges, scaled immediately, that, together, transform a system.
 No company can achieve this on its own—nor can USAID.

 Only through collaboration between the private sector, civil society, local actors, and global development organizations such as USAID can we develop and implement integrated solutions with the power to create transformational global change.